Best Things to Do in BRUSSELS, the Capital of Europe

 Clicking on the slider symbol at the top left or the full-screen icon at the top right will display the whole map including the legend.

 Yes, this post proves that there is a lot to see in Brussels.
 Nevertheless, there are incredibly beautiful little cities in Belgium worth exploring.
-And to learn how you can visit them on day trips from Brussels, please refer to my post BRUSSELS’n’BEYOND: Day Trips to Antwerp, Bruges, and Ghent.
+And to learn how you can visit them on day trips from Brussels, please go to my post BRUSSELS’n’BEYOND: Day Trips to Antwerp, Bruges, and Ghent.

 Pinnable Pictures